 Rust is a destructive and expensive enemy of metal that can wreak havoc on a company in many ways — it can shut down an assembly line, cause re-work, result in customer rejections, increase scrap costs, delay production, create health and safety concerns or lead to equipment failure.
 In the end, companies lose billions of dollars because of it each year.

-Corrosion is a costly enemy that causes billions of dollars in losses each year for companies.
-A study by NACE International (The International Association of Corrosion Engineers) cites that the direct cost of corrosion in the U.S. is $276 billion (3.1% of Gross Domestic Product).
-Other industrialized nations must be experiencing corrosion issues of a comparable magnitude.
-This coupled with the ever increasing shift towards international purchasing and shipping gives rise to a significant worldwide corrosion issue.
-With the ever increasing cost of energy and resources, the cost of corrosion will only increase.
+In fact, a study by NACE International (The International Association of Corrosion Engineers) cites that the direct cost of corrosion in the U.S. is $276 billion (3.1% of Gross Domestic Product) and it is safe to assume that other industrialized nations are experiencing corrosion issues of a comparable magnitude.

 - Communication of rust complaint by customer service, sales and operations.

 - Meetings held with engineering, quality, customer service, and production to determine root cause, re-work or scrap plans, scheduling of additional parts or re-work and communication back to the customer on action plans and resolution.

 - Inspection of materials to determine the disposition.

 - Re-work of the materials to remove the rust.

 - The manufacturer incurs costs of shipping the rejected product back to their facility as well as costs to ship product back out once de-rusted or for new product.

 - There are significant costs in materials needed to either de-rust the metals or in the materials to produce new product.

 - Additional packaging costs to re-ship the materials to the customer.